EXPDesigners/StockSip-LandingPage/README.md

 - **HTML5**: For structuring the content of the landing page.
 - **CSS3**: For styling the page and ensuring responsiveness.
 - **JavaScript**: For interactive elements and functionality.
 Used for the redirect button and i18n functionality.
+- **i18n**: Internationalization support to cater to a global audience, allowing for easy translation of the content.

 ## Sections ##